DLR-RM/stable-baselines3/CONTRIBUTING.md

 ```

 ## Pull Request (PR)

+**Important: We do not accept PRs that are fully generated using an LLM/code assistant unless triggered by a maintainer.
+Use of code assistants (e.g., Claude, Copilot) must be publicly disclosed.**

 Before proposing a PR, please open an issue, where the feature will be discussed.
 This prevents from duplicated PR to be proposed and also ease the code review process.